mjromper/qmi-documentation/docs/scenarios/files.md

 ## Files Folder

 The files folder should contain any files that you want to provision with the scenario.
-For example the qmi-qs-sn (Qlik Machine Image – Qlik Sense – Single Node) scenario contains the following.
+For example, the qmi-qs-sn (Qlik Machine Image – Qlik Sense – Single Node) scenario contains the following.

 This folder will be shared with the guest virtual machine and can provide the provisioning scripts with content.